 How often can I travel while abroad?
 How much spending money should I bring?
 What are some discount travel airlines?
 What's the best restaurant in Paris?

 These are some great questions to ask our Study Abroad Peer Mentors!
 Our peer mentors are current SLU students who have studied abroad in the past several semesters.
 These mentors have studied and travelled to a variety of locations and can provide students with valuable information when it comes to living and studying abroad.
 Prospective students who are thinking about studying abroad are encouraged to meet the peer mentors at their specific meeting hours to ask any and all questions about living, travelling, or studying abroad!
 Although there may not be a specific mentor for all of our 40 locations, these mentors can answer general questions about living abroad.
-You can meet these mentors throughout the week in Des Peres Hall, 108!
+You can contact the peer mentors via their SLU email (listed next to their names below)!

 Meet the Peer Mentors:

 Addie Buerck (email@example.com) Madrid- "Twenty years from now you will be more disappointed by the things that you didn't do then by the things you did do. so throw off the bowlines.
 Sail away from safe harbor.
 Catch your trade winds in your sails.
 Explore.
 Dream.
 Discover." ~Mark Twain